magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 unless we grab on to it and get obsessed over it.
 That’s the real cause of trouble.

-When arises one feels an indescribable pleasure, which only those who experience it can appreciate. (pleasure) arises, and there is also the quality of one-pointedness.
-There is , , , and .
+When *pīti* arises one feels an indescribable pleasure, which only those who experience it can appreciate. *Sukha* (pleasure) arises, and there is also the quality of one-pointedness.
+There is *vitakka*, *vicāra*, *pīti*, *sukha* and *ekaggatā*.
 These five qualities all converge at one place.
-Even though they are different qualities they are all collected in one place, and we can see them all there, just like seeing many different kinds of fruit in one bowl. , , , and – we can see them all in one mind, all five qualities.
-If one were to ask, ‘How is there , how is there , how is there and ? ’It would be difficult to answer, but when they converge in the mind we will see how it is for ourselves.
+Even though they are different qualities they are all collected in one place, and we can see them all there, just like seeing many different kinds of fruit in one bowl. *Vitakka*, *vicāra*, *pīti*, *sukha* and *ekaggatā* – we can see them all in one mind, all five qualities.
+If one were to ask, ‘How is there *vitakka*, how is there *vicāra*, how is there *pīti* and *sukha*? ’It would be difficult to answer, but when they converge in the mind we will see how it is for ourselves.